lightscapevr/website/markdown/getting-started-piconeo.md

 or tethered to a PC with a DisplayPort cable.
 The following instructions are about the standalone usage only.
 If you tether the Pico Neo 3 with a DisplayPort cable, then it works like a standard PC-VR headset.
-Please see the instructions about how to do so directly from Pico or from numerous gaming blogs.
+Please see the instructions about what to install directly from Pico or from numerous gaming blogs.
+Afterwards, follow the
+<a href="/docs-getting-started.html">VR Sketch instructions for PC-VR</a>.
 (We did not explicitly test it ourselves; notably, VR Sketch might show incorrect controllers in VR in this case.)

 ### Installation